 Most of this itinerary for 24 hours in Seattle will have you walking with the exception of taking the Monorail, but here are the quickest ways to get around town if you need a break from walking.

-- Link Light Rail – Seattle’s newest and quickest way to get around, there are about a dozen of stops on here between the airport and the University of Washington; the state is actively working on expanding this so that new routes will be available in the future – starts at $2.25 for a single ride
+- Link Light Rail – As Seattle’s newest and quickest way to get around, there are about a dozen of stops here between the airport and the University of Washington (find out more about how to get from the Seattle airport to downtown); the state is actively working on expanding this so that new routes will be available in the future – starts at $2.25 for a single ride

 - Monorail – runs every 10 minutes from the Seattle Center Station (across from the Space Needle) to the Westlake Center Station (at 5th Avenue and Pine Street) – $3.00 for a single ride